Computational Biology Major

 Organisation: Lectures (18h)

-Lecturers: Laurence Röder, Fabrice Muscatelli
+Lecturers: Laurence Röder, Françoise Muscatelli, Michael Kopp

-Evaluation: final written exam
+Evaluation: continuous monitoring and final exam

 This unit is the first part of the Fundamentals of biology course.
 In this first part, we will give a general presentation of the role of macromolecules in cell function, particularly in the regulation of gene expression, epigenetic inheritance and speciation as a source of biological diversity during evolution.